cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 The default RHN server to use for registration via the included RHN/Satellite/Spacewalk registration scripts as well as the authn_spacewalk authentication module.

-Please refer to the {% linkup title:"Spacewalk Authentication" extrameta:2.8.0 %} section for more details.
+Please refer to the [Spacewalk Authentication]({% link manuals/2.8.0/5/2/4_-_Spacewalk.md %}) section for more details.

 ### redhat_management_type
 * **type:** String